tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 :::

 ## HTML attributes

+(JOSE: we've got a whole lecture for this later on in the curriculum plan, let's talk about where to put this section!
+Maybe we can mention it / show it quickly here, and explain it a bit later when we get to using them.)

 In the examples we've seen so far, the opening tag for an element has just been the name of the element, but we can also write attributes in this opening tag as well.